Thursday, August 20, 2020

 “Because I think you’re interesting,” Terra said.
 “You’ve built up this whole culture that I never knew about.
 I’m enjoying learning about it.”

 The Werelupe looked back to the parchment in his paws, although he did not seem to be actually reading it.
 After a moment, he let out a breath.
-“Why?” he asked quietly, not looking at her.
+“Why?” he asked quietly.

 “Because… because I think it’s stupid to hate anybody,” Terra said.
 “We can all learn from each other.
 And I see a lot of good in you and your pack.
 You’re strong, and a good leader—and you really care about your packmates, I can tell.”